pcav/faunalia-website/nat_course.rst

 * mass production of maps (e.g. for distribution areas)
 * show your data: simple webGIS.

-Total duration of the training: 24 h of lessons + practical examples througout the day.
+Total duration of the training: 24 h of lessons + practical examples throughout the day.

 * bring your laptop; all the necessary software will be installed during the course
 * participants will get a certificate of attendance.